OctopusDeploy/blog/blog/2021-02/release-management-with-octopus/index.md

 To solve these issues, we need a _parent project_ to coordinate all these _child projects_.
 Unlike the child projects, the parent project only needs to deploy to **Staging** and **Production**.

-## Introducing the Deploy Child Octopus Deploy Project Step Template
+## Introducing the Deploy Child Octopus Deploy Project step template

 The parent project needs a way to invoke the child project's deployments.
 This is handled by the new [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) step template.
 In this example, the parent project is called "Release Orchestration" and uses that step template multiple times.
 You can choose any name you like for the parent project, for instance, "Traffic Cop," the name of the application, or even Voltron.